 - First, your order is received by a data center that houses the computers and telecommunications systems that host e-commerce websites.
 These centers rely on an uninterruptible power supply, fueled by lead batteries.
 If the power goes out, the Internet stays on, supporting a communications infrastructure valued at more than $1 trillion.

 - Finally, major carriers like UPS, the United States Postal Service and FedEx deliver those millions of packages in the final pre-holiday weeks in vehicles powered by lead batteries.
 And there are a lot of them.
 All three carriers project a record-breaking, peak-shipping season this year.
-The USPS expects to handle nearly 15 billion pieces of mail and 900 million packages for a total of nearly 16 billion cheerful deliveries this holiday season, and FedEx anticipates a volume of about 400 million packages.
-On their busiest day ever, December 10 of last year, it took in more than 19 million packages (or 200 per second).
+In 2021 USPS accepted more than 13 billion pieces of mail and packages.

 What you may not realize is that not only the 18-wheelers, vans and cars that deliver your packages are powered by lead batteries, but also the airplanes that cross the country moving freight.
 In fact, Forbes reports that “more than 1,000 dedicated freighter aircraft….will be operating to, from and within the United States virtually every day between now and Christmas.”

 So when you open those holiday gifts, thank the giver and thank the lead batteries.
 They provide the essential, irreplaceable link that powers the transportation and logistics that fuel our economy and helps to deliver some of that holiday joy.

 This is an updated version of a December 2018 post.

 - Postal Service is Ready to Deliver Nearly 16 Billion Pieces of Cheer This Holiday Season